 Some factors can instantly affect access to food such as political instability and extreme weather (floods & hurricanes).
 Having a stock of food in your home will prevent you and your family from starving.
 Nonperishable foods come in sealed cans therefore edible for up to 4 years from the date it was manufactured.
 Also, canned foods are ready to eat, so if there is a power and gas outage, you are sorted.
 It is ideal to store enough food that is 2000 calories serving per day per person to last your household for at least three days.
 Do not forget to include a can opener and your pet’s food.

 Water is a necessity for drinking, cooking, personal hygiene, and house cleaning.
 In case the tap runs dry, you will need to have some water stored for use.
 Store a gallon of water for one person for a day.
 You can store water in containers or build your water reservoir.
 When storing water first clean the containers then pour in clean and treated water and make sure you tightly seal the containers.
 Keep your stored water in a cool and dark place and replace this water every six months.
 When using stored water, you can retreat or boil before drinking.
 It is also ideal to open one container at a time to prevent contamination.

 4) Have a Supply of Personal Hygiene Items

 Some events do affect transportation.
 Stores may be closed, meaning that you cannot access personal hygiene items.
 You need to buy these hygiene products in bulk and store them since they will save you in case of a disaster.
-This includes soap, hand sanitizers, toilet paper, toothpaste, toothbrushes, towels, handkerchiefs, shaving cream, diapers, sanitary towels and tampons, and wet wipes.
+This includes soap, hand sanitizers, toilet paper, toothpaste, toothbrushes, towels, handkerchiefs, shaving cream, diapers (extremely important to avoid diaper rash), sanitary towels and tampons, and wet wipes.